NotNewAnymore/PracticeGit/README.md

 One more time

 What do you want to program when you graduate?
 > What do you want to program?
-Replace this and save
+Well, I'm most interested in game development, so I want to program games.
+I'm also getting interested in creating tools to help write hard sci-fi - designing spaceships is hard, but a lot of it is math that should be relatively easy to automate.

 Then
 ```